-- Spatial data, when combined with non-spatial data like information of soil, the population of the city can become a rich source of knowledge.
+- Spatial data, when combined with non-spatial data like information on soil, the population of the city, can become a rich source of knowledge.

 - With the help of available information, Decision making and strategic planning can be done thoroughly.

 - The data is corrected and updated regularly, and hence the chance of analyzing erroneous data from the system is very low.

 - Spatial data can be integrated with various other technologies like LIDAR to create various models.

 There are a lot of things when it comes to Geospatial data and their characteristics.
 All the things can’t be written down in a single document to understand the true potential.
 One has to perform some activities in practical life to understand things.
 There is so much in the world of GIS that is still unexplored due to its underdog nature in the market.
 Like its domain, the spatial data is also underrated and hardly any organization even try to make use of that data.
 Many GIS organizations prefer refreshing their spatial data by taking surveys from their consumers themselves.
 They value the data that is flowed in their system, whether it be the consumer or the field workers.